jerinsarker/Manual-Testing--Attendance-keeper/README.md

 Project URL:
 https://www.attendancekeeper.net
 ## Project Overview:
 I tested the AttendanceKeeper web application, a complete system for managing employee attendance, leave requests, work logs, and user accounts with different access roles (Admin, Manager, Employee).
-My role focused on identifying and reporting functional and UI bugs across multiple modules
+My role focused on identifying and reporting functional and UI bugs across multiple modules .
+# What I Have Done In This Project:
+- Web application testing (cross-browser)-Chrome
+- Excel for test case writing and bug tracking